Owen-3456/powershell-profile/README.md

 `ip` - Makes a curl request to https://api.ipify.org and returns your public IP address.

 `weather` - Makes a curl request to wttr.in and returns the weather for your location.

+`admin` or `sudo` - Opens a new PowerShell window as an administrator.

+`Edit-Profile` - Opens the profile in Visual Studio Code.